 Extract and Analyse a Data Model via DDL Files

-In some environments, direct access to the application database may not be available due to security restrictions, network limitations, or infrastructure constraints.
-In such cases, analysing the database schema directly from the source system is not possible.
-However, the data model can still be extracted and analysed using DDL (Data Definition Language) files.
+When direct database access is unavailable — due to security restrictions, network limitations, or infrastructure constraints — the data model can still be analysed in Visual Expert using DDL (Data Definition Language) files.

 Step 1: Generate the DDL Files